 The crew onboard

-The crew members are professional staff and consist of two teams.
+The crew members are professional staff and consist of three teams.

 SOS MEDITERRANEE works as a European association with teams in Germany, France, Italy and Switzerland in a European network, jointly financing and operating a rescue ship.
 From February 2016 to December 2018, SOS MEDITERRANEE chartered and operated the rescue ship Aquarius, with which it provided assistance to 29’523 people in distress in international waters between Italy, Malta and Libya.